 Applying SEO tactics to your content marketing helps you secure higher search engine rankings.
 Having higher search engine rankings leads to greater brand awareness.
 It also helps you land a high-domain authority.
 And with a higher domain authority comes the ability to build backlinks from other sites with high domain authority.
 The more quality backlinks you build, the higher you rank on search engines.
 It’s pretty much like a cycle, with the end result being greater brand awareness.

 Some people use the terms “SEO” and “SEM” (search engine marketing) interchangeably.
-However, they aren’t one and the same.
+However, they aren’t the same.
 They have key differences yet closely correlate with one another.
 Let’s take a close look at SEO and SEM and how they connect with one another.

 What Is SEM?